 For example, using FedWire from MVB Bank or Signature Bank, you can deposit a minimum of 1 dollar for free.
 It should clear in your account in one business day.
 Silvergate-based purchases will incur a $10 fee which is a lot if you buy the minimum of $100.
 It works out better if you buy a larger amount.

 Be aware that these are the Kraken fees and your bank may add on its own charges depending on their policy.
 It’s a good idea to check whether your bank is happy for you to transfer money to cryptocurrency platforms.

 An increasing number of banks have blocked these transactions, and some even charge extra fees.
 Some banks have blocked the transfer of cash from all crypto platforms, which will be inconvenient when you try to withdraw your gains.

 Kraken is well respected and regarded as a safe place to trade cryptocurrency.
 From what I can tell, Kraken does not gouge its customers too much for buying crypto.

 From the Coinmama welcome page, you can see their Bitcoin price.
 Doing the math reveals that there is a 5% markup on the spot price, which is pretty good compared to some other on-ramps.
-For $1000 you will receive 0.0151 BTC but you don’t pay a penalty for buying less.
+For $1000, you will receive 0.0151 BTC, but you don’t pay the penalty for buying less.

 You pay the same 5% premium should you choose to buy the 30$ minimum.
 That’s pretty good if you are a modest retail investor, buying a little each month from your paycheck.